smarthomejunkie/Ulanzi-Awtrix-BluePrints/README.md

 A: You can run up to 20 custom apps simultaneously.

-**Q: How can I show the Artist and Song for 10 seconds every time when a new song starts playing?**
+**Q: How can I show the Artist and Song every time when a new song starts playing?**

 A: Follow these steps:
   1. Create an automation with the Awtrix Create Sensor App Blueprint.
   2. Select a toggle helper that you've created for the Awtrix media player app.
   3. Select the Media Player as the Sensor.
   4. Add code to the template field to show the artist and title.
 For example: {{ state_attr('media_player.chromecast_audio','media_artist') }} - {{ state_attr('media_player.chromecast_audio','media_title') }}
-  5. Set Lifetime to 10 seconds.
-  6. Make sure the toggle helper is set to on.
+  5. Make sure the toggle helper is set to on.

 **Q: How can I disable the stock apps so that they do not reappear after a reboot of the clock?**